Doug Lennox: Career

 Lennoux has also appeared in several films through his career including his most notable credits in X-Men and Police Academy.
 He has also appeared in Police Academy 3: Back in Training, The Boy in Blue, X-Men: The Last Stand, Harlan County War, Against the Ropes, Mercy, Self Defense and Apocalypse IV: Judgment.

 In 2000, Lennox was cast as P.T.
 Boomer in Britt Allcroft's fantasy adventure film, Thomas and the Magic Railroad.
-But was later cut from the final film due to test audiences saying his character is too scary for younger viewers.
+However, he was later cut from the final film due to test audiences saying his character was too scary for younger viewers.

-His final acting credit was in the 2009 film, Deadliest Sea.
-Where he played a Pilot of an airplane in the film.

 Death

 Lennox died in his sleep on 28 November 2015 in Toronto, Ontario, Canada, at the age of 77.